-Offering a small town atmosphere with a vibrant array of outdoor activities to choose from, Puerto Vallarta is an increasingly popular beach destination for a variety of travelers.
-The Pacific coastal city has gained significant attention throughout the years, with active travelers flocking to the area to indulge in exciting water-based activities that including swimming with dolphins, paragliding and jet skiing.
-With a lush jungle atmosphere and mountain backdrop, visitors can explore colonial landmarks during the day and rest their head in first-class resorts at night, or spending their days spotting giant manta rays on one of the area’s pristine beaches.
+Offering a small-town atmosphere with a vibrant array of outdoor activities to choose from, Puerto Vallarta is an increasingly popular beach destination for a variety of travelers.
+The Pacific coastal city has gained significant attention throughout the years, with active travelers flocking to the area to indulge in exciting water-based activities that include swimming with dolphins, paragliding, and jet skiing.
+With a lush jungle atmosphere and mountain backdrop, visitors can explore colonial landmarks during the day and rest their heads in world-class resorts at night or spend their days spotting giant manta rays on one of the area’s pristine beaches.
 Those looking for activities on land can dine in gourmet restaurants, shop at high-end shops or dance until the late hours of the night in one of the many buzzing nightclubs.

 Highly regarded as the marlin sports fishing capital of the world, Cabo San Lucas is equally as famous for its buzzing party reputation, where visitors go to enjoy its lively nightlife scene in addition to its sun-kissed beaches.
 Lined with luxury resorts and upscale restaurants, those who want to indulge in a glitzy party scene will find this area appealing, as it is bustling with a party crowd throughout the year.
 Perfect for a daytime excursion, visitors can also explore the cluster of rock formations shaped by the sea at El Arco de Cabo San Lucas and spend the day swimming and snorkeling where the Sea of Cortez meets the Pacific.